top of page

 Marilyn Monroe: A Portrait

-To celebrate what would have been the 100th birthday of the world’s most famous film star, Marilyn Monroe: A Portrait will be one of the highlights of London’s summer exhibitions.
-Many famous artists and photographers captured Monroe, and they will all be shown here — highlights include Andy Warhol, Pauline Boty, Marlene Dumas, Cecil Beaton, Eve Arnold and Richard Avedon.
+To celebrate what would have been the 100th birthday of the world’s most famous film star, Marilyn Monroe: A Portrait is one of the highlights of London’s summer exhibitions.
+Many famous artists and photographers captured Monroe, and they are all shown here — highlights include Andy Warhol, Pauline Boty, Marlene Dumas, Cecil Beaton, Eve Arnold and Richard Avedon.
 Open from 04 June until 06 September 2026, curators promise a show that highlights how Monroe collaborated on many of her images, and a narrative that will explore her life, career and legacy.
-The exhibition will also include personal belongings such as books, scripts and clothes to enrich understanding of the woman behind the image.
+The exhibition also includes personal belongings such as books, scripts and clothes to enrich understanding of the woman behind the image.

 Marilyn Monroe in a white coat sits in a wicker chair, looking up.
 The background is softly lit, conveying a relaxed, elegant mood.
 Black-and-white image.